Muddy-approved attractions in Leicestershire

 Headliner – Stonehurst Farm, Mountsorrel, Leicestershire

 This family-run farm is a real pleasure to visit.
-Explore the little farm, meet some of the little animals and a new “adventure trail” play area plus swing in the straw barn, hold baby animals, explore our nature trail and see what you can catch while pond dipping.
-When you’re done grab something to take away from the little farm café.
+Explore the little farm, meet some of the little animals and the adventure trail play area plus swing in the straw barn, hold baby animals, explore our nature trail and see what you can catch while pond dipping.
+When you’re done grab something to take away from the little café.

 In-the-know intel: Windmill Park Farm, Kibworth

-Barely open a year, this family farm park offers tonnes to do with the kids including the chance to see a variety of farm animals, a huge indoor play area, which has been designed to be as interactive as possible and there’s a dedicated under 2’s area.
+Only open a few years, this family farm park offers tonnes to do with the kids including the chance to see a variety of farm animals, a huge indoor play area (currently closed), which has been designed to be as interactive as possible and there’s a dedicated under 2’s area.
 If that wasn’t enough there’s even a play windmill on site and an outdoor play area.
+New for 2021, are two jumping pillows (think bouncy castle but more fun!).

 Headliner – National Space Centre, Leicester